 Mr. Herring, if you truly believe that “transparency and accountability are the keys to good governance,” you will conduct an investigation and make public the reports, meeting minutes, and details that Jimmy Jones and Paul Rice are hiding.
 None of their actions with respect to the decision to close SBC have been transparent, and the Board and the College’s administration refuse to be accountable to its true stakeholders.

-The Attorney General's formal role under the law will be to speak on behalf of the general public interest
+Attorney General's formal role under the law will be to speak on behalf of the

 The only intent of the original donor, Indiana Fletcher Williams--and all of those who have come after her--is to educate young women on the Sweet Briar estate.
 Closure is in direct opposition to this intent.